With these tips anyone can host a 4th of July barbecue on a budget. Add some patriotic pop to your party without sending your budget up in smoke!

 Don’t have any flowers?
 Consider making a flag bouquet!
 Take your $1 store vases and fill them with glass beads, sand, or even gumballs.
 Then add a few mini flags, which you’ll find at a very good price right now.

-What tips and tricks do you have to create a 4th of July barbecue on a budget?
+Have a wonderful 4th of July barbecue on a budget! 😉